Photos by Sue Chesnut, Michael Wasgatt, Jeff Gutekunst, and others.

-Crystal Lakes is a private mountain subdivision located in Larimer County, Colorado near Red Feather Lakes Village approximately 50 miles northwest of Fort Collins, recognized as one of America's top cities by numerous national publications.
-Established in 1969, Crystal Lakes contains approximately 1,600 lots distributed over more than 4,800 acres surrounded by the Arapaho and Roosevelt National Forests at elevations ranging from 8,000 to 9,500 feet.
-The alpine setting of Crystal Lakes blends scenic river valleys with beautiful meadows of wildflowers and native grasses, spectacular rock formations and rugged mountainsides of pine, fir, and aspen to create a perfect environment for both vacation and full-time living.
+Crystal Lakes Road and Recreation Association (CLRRA) is a private mountain subdivision located in Larimer County, Colorado near Red Feather Lakes Village approximately 50 miles northwest of Fort Collins, recognized as one of America's top cities by numerous national publications.
+Established in 1969, CLRRA contains approximately 1,600 lots distributed over more than 4,800 acres surrounded by the Arapaho and Roosevelt National Forests at elevations ranging from 8,000 to 9,500 feet.
+The alpine setting of CLRRA blends scenic river valleys with beautiful meadows of wildflowers and native grasses, spectacular rock formations, and rugged mountainsides of pine, fir, and aspen to create a perfect environment for both vacation and full-time living.

-In addition to managing the extensive open space and common areas, the Crystal Lakes Road and Recreation Association provides road maintenance, snow plowing, trash service (from a central location), fish stocking and coordination of other recreational activities for its members.
-Property owners are kept informed about important issues and upcoming events by the Wapiti Bugle, an association-sponsored newsletter issued six times per year.
-The Association’s budget of approximately $850,000 per year is funded primarily by the assessment of annual dues on each property in the subdivision.
-CLRRA dues assessments for the fiscal year beginning June 1, 2011 are $403 per property.
-The CLRRA board of directors meets on the third Saturday of each month, and directors are elected by mail-in ballot sent to all members in March or April each year.
-The Road and Recreation Association holds its Annual Meeting for members on the second Saturday in June each year.
+In addition to managing the extensive open space and common areas, CLRRA provides road maintenance, snow plowing, trash service (from a central location), fish stocking, and coordination of other recreational activities for its members.
+Property owners are kept informed about important issues and upcoming events by the weekly View sent out by the General Manager and the monthly newsletter sent out by the Board.
+The Association’s budget of approximately $1,200,000 per year is funded primarily by the assessment of annual dues on each property in the subdivision.
+The CLRRA Board of Directors meets on the third Saturday of each month, and directors are elected by mail-in ballot sent to all members in March or April each year.
+CLRRA holds its Annual Meeting for members on the second Saturday in June each year.

-The centerpiece of Crystal Lakes is a 6,900 square foot community center known as Basecamp or the Wapiti Center.
-Purchased by the Road and Recreation Association through a one-time special assessment in 1989, the center houses the Associations’ office area, meeting rooms, restrooms with shower facilities, and laundry.
-Overlooking the North Fork Cache la Poudre River, Basecamp and the Wapiti Center provide a pleasant setting for group meetings, family reunions, weddings and business retreats for members and their guests.
+The centerpiece of the Association is a 6,900 square foot community center known as Basecamp.
+Purchased by the CLRRA property owners through a one-time special assessment in 1989, the center houses the Associations’ office area, meeting rooms, community center, restrooms with shower facilities, and laundry.
+Overlooking the North Fork Cache la Poudre River, Basecamp and the Wapiti Center provide a pleasant setting for group meetings, family reunions, weddings, and business retreats for members and their guests.

-Copyright 1993 by Steven N. Koeckeritz
+Steven N. Koeckeritz

 Information contained herein is subject to change.
-Revised 11/5/11.
+Revised January 2021.